 Tree planting and establishment

-Choosing good quality specimens, planting them correctly and looking after them for the first few years are crucial to successful tree establishment.
+Choosing good quality specimens, planting them correctly and looking after them for the first two years are crucial to successful tree establishment.

-Mulching: Trees benefit from mulching to suppress weeds, provide nutrients, improve soil conditions and conserve moisture.
+Mulching: Trees, especially newly planted ones, benefit from mulching to suppress weeds, provide nutrients, support the growth of mycorrhizal fungi, improve soil conditions and conserve moisture.
 Trees are usually mulched in late winter, after any fertiliser application, to conserve winter moisture reserves in the soil before the spring and summer.

 Suckers: Remove any shoots arising from below grafts or from the roots.